mutle/rackbox/README.markdown

 TODO
 ----

+ - recreate examples so they all follow a SIMPLE spec ... eg. they should all return request headers if you call `/request_headers`
  - get rid of Thin as a dependency!  use rails-rack-adapter
  - get rid of including custom rpsec matchers, use rspec-custom-matchers
  - make the spec module inclusion less magical!  refactor the spec helpers out ... make it more explicit to include the spec helpers?